Naereen/web-sphinx/tutogit.en.rst

 * The small `GitGutter <https://sublime.wbond.net/packages/GitGutter>`_  will help to visualize the difference of *each line* of *each file* regarding the last commited version for the *git* repository in which it is located (visually great to see the changes since the last *commit*).

 * The wonderful `SublimeGit <https://sublimegit.net/>`_ (installable from `sublime.wbond.net/packages/SublimeGit <https://sublime.wbond.net/packages/SublimeGit>`_).
 Allows a full integration of git via the control panel.
-Free but annoys you regularly to ask you buy an (useless) 10$ commercial licence...
-But it is really awesome, so you will support this.
+Free but annoys you regularly to ask you buy an (useless) 10$ commercial licence… But it is really awesome, so you will support this.

 * `GitSavvy <https://packagecontrol.io/packages/GitSavvy>`_ seems to be a good free and open-source alternative.